 - At the start of each game, captains from both teams meet at midfield for the coin toss to determine who starts with the ball.
 The visiting team calls the toss. - The winner of the coin toss has the choice of offense or defense.
 The loser of the coin toss has the choice of direction.
 Possession changes to start the second half to the team that started the game on defense. - 3.
 The offensive team takes possession of the ball at its 5-yard line and has three (3) plays to cross midfield.
 Once a team crosses midfield, it has three (3) plays to score a touchdown.
 U6 has four (4) plays to cross midfield and then four (4) to score. - 4.
-On the FIRST SET OF DOWNS, the offensive team may choose to go for an optional fourth (4th) down in an attempt to gain mid-field.
+On the offense's side of the field, an offensive team may choose to go for an optional fourth (4th) down in an attempt to gain mid-field.
 Should the down be successful, the offense will have a new set of three (3) downs only.
 Should the 4th down be unsuccessful, the opposing team gains possession where the ball was last downed.
-If a team does not accept the fourth (4th) down option, the ball goes to the 5-yard line (NOTE: This rule can only be used on the offense's side of the field.
-NO optional 4th down is available after the first down marker.) - 5.
+If a team chooses to "punt" on fourth (4th) down, the ball goes to the 5-yard line NOTE: (1) An offense has 5-seconds to decide if it wishes to use the option.
+(2) NO optional 4th down is available after the first down marker. - 5.
 If the offense fails to score, the ball changes possession and the new offensive team starts its drive on its own 5-yard line. - 6.
 If the offensive team fails to cross midfield, possession of the ball changes and the opposition starts its drive from its own 5-yard line. - 7.
 All possession changes, except interceptions, start on the offense's 5-yard line. - Teams change sides after the first half.
 Possession changes to the team that started the game on defense.